urban-plumber/urban-plumber.github.io/index.md

 3. How does more detailed morphology information affect model performance?
 4. Are models utilising available meteorological information effectively?

-## Scope summary
+## Scope

 The project has two phases:

--Phase 1.
+- Phase 1.
 (May 2020 – Nov 2020) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
--Phase 2.
+- Phase 2.
 (Nov 2020 – Mar 2021) a multi-site evaluation across a range of increasingly urbanised sites.

 ## Who should get involved?